 If interested, there is now a fanatic source for the study of Civil War Petitions.
 This project looks at welfare and memory during and after the British Civil Wars, 1642-1710.

-You can also read about 17th Century Military Theory.
+You can also read about Pike and Shot Warfare.
 This article explains the clash between Dutch and Swedish military doctrines at Edgehill in 1642.
-More articles on The General Crisis, the Wars of Religion and The Thirty Years War are also at Notes and Maps.
+More articles on The General Crisis of the 17th Century, including the Wars of Religion and The Thirty Years War, and the Great Rebellion of 1642 are also at Notes and Maps.

 If you want more, you can join the Divided Kingdom Readers’ Club.
 You will receive a monthly email from me including more notes from my research.
 If you think this is for you, please do join the Clubmen.